SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/inspect-train-serve-impl.md

-# Inspect Training and Serving implementation
+# Inspect Training and Serving Implementation

 First the model needs to be trained using the inspections training data.
 Then one can serve the model to predict the _overall inspection score_ and the _lowest